SIMPATICOProject/SimpaticoTAEServer/README.md

 			python Italian_Test_Simplifier.py

 		You should receive responses with simplifications after a few seconds.
-		You can also open the aforementoined scripts to see how they work.
+		You can also open the aforementioned scripts to see how they work.

 	3) How to test the Syntactic Simplification local server:
 		Navigate to the "syntactic_simplification_server/tests" folder, then run the following commands: